 - Wavefront analysis

-How much is the LASIK consultation cost and how long does it take?ICON offers a FREE LASIK consultation at all of its locations prior to determining the best options for LASIK surgery cost.
+How much is the LASIK consultation and how long does it take?ICON offers a FREE LASIK consultation at all of its locations prior to determining the best options for LASIK surgery.
 The consultation consists of a full eye evaluation with dilation and generally takes approximately one hour.

 Will I still need glasses or corrective lenses after the LASIK surgery?While LASIK has a very high success rate, it is possible that certain patients may need to wear glasses or corrective lenses post LASIK eye surgery.
 The need for glasses or corrective lenses can be due to, but not limited to, the following: